Renal blood flow using [15O]H2O

 RBF can be estimated from regional time-activity concentration curves (TACs), or from dynamic PET image to produce perfusion image.
 Further, volumetrically normalized images could be used for statistical parametric mapping (Rahman et al., 2019).
 Arterial blood curve can be measured from arterial line as model input function, but input could also be measured from the image from ROI placed on ascending aorta.

 Inaba et al. (1989) applied the radiowater model to assess renal perfusion from regional data in 8 subjects.
 They calculated renal plasma flow (RPF) as

-Most of the studies compute RBF from K1, which is affected by partial volume effect (PVE) and tissue heterogeneity; Kudomi et al. (2009), Koivuviita et al. (2012), and Päivärinta et al. (2018) estimated RBF based on k2:
+Most of the studies compute RBF from K1, which is affected by PVE and tissue heterogeneity; Kudomi et al (2009), Koivuviita et al (2012), and Päivärinta et al (2018) estimated RBF based on k2:

 Kudomi et al (2009) used pphys=0.94.
 RBF based on k2 is not affected by PVE and heterogeneity, but it is instead affected by glomerular filtration rate (GFR), estimated to be 9.6% of k2 (Kudomi et al., 2009).
 Similarly, RBF based on k2 will not be reduced by increased fraction of non-perfusing tissue volumes, for example scar tissue, but that will be represented as reduced K1 and K1/k2 (p).
 For perfusion maps, k2 is more stable than K1 (Rahman et al., 2019).